benjaminbuckmaster/personal-website/README.md

-# personal-website
+# Personal Website
-My portfolio website
+My portfolio website.

+This will be used to practice JavaScript coding.